jdoleary/Spellmasons/docs/CriticalPath.md

             - May depend on art, but would help with optimization
         - Support huge numbers of mobs (100?
 500?
 1000?)
             - Profile and figure out where the weak points are
+        - Delete line segments that are not accessable, like the very outside walls
     - Multiplayer Community Servers
         - Stress test droplets to see how many users they can support
-    - Convert from wsPie to standalone server
-        - Enable simultaneous turn taking for players
     - Improved Menu
-    - Aesthetic
-        - Juice / SFX / Music
     - (Lastly) Package as Electron App
         - [Storage and Persistence](https://cameronnokes.com/blog/how-to-store-user-data-in-electron/)
         - [AutoUpdate](https://github.com/vercel/hazel)
     - Stretch Goals
+        - Hoist spells?
+        - Restore unit "crowding" once all linesegments (pathing, liquid, walls) are finalized with Che's tileset
+        - Server customization
+            - Turn time
-        - Pvp mode
+            - Pvp mode (more factions)
         - More content

 ## Definition of Done